 Ken had made recordings since 1959 but did hardly any collecting after 1971, although he still ran his folk music parties.
 In 1980 he went to the USA to live and work on an organic farm and his friends Jean and Chris Addison took over the running of the 'Elsie's' evenings, which they continued for over twenty-five years.

+Whenever people wanted to listen to his recordings Ken was always willing to oblige.
+His tapes have been borrowed by a small number of people over the years, many of whom made copies of just the recordings they were interested in.
+Ken's generosity meant that many of the tapes were in a fragile state.
 The tapes were deteriorating so I offered to digitise them.
 Both Ken and Chris were delighted.
 I picked up the tapes in May 2008.
 Since then I worked sporadically on them in my 'spare-time'.
 It has been a long, intensive task.
-After spending many, many hours I have completed the digitising of all of Ken's collection - 21 reels of 4 track on 5 inch and 7 inch reels.
-This undertaking has been a labour of love, entirely self funded.
+After spending many, many hours I have completed the digitising of all of Ken's collection - 21 reels of 4 track on 5 inch and 7 inch reels, some 1000 performances.
+This has been a labour of love, entirely self funded.

 Ken's collection has taken a lot of sorting out.
 I worked from his hand-written book in which he lists the tapes by song title and performer, and his card-index of recordings in his collection, which gives some dates and locations.
 Ken did his best to answer any questions, but he was very ill and his memory was fading.

 The majority of the recordings were made by Ken but amongst them are dubbings from other collectors.
 Some are known and have been issued but those that are identified but have not been issued will be made available.